duffy275b/advfinmod-personal-project/README.md

 It needs to be ran using "streamlit run personalproject.py" command in the terminal.

+Install these libraries before running:
+- streamlit
+- yfinance
+- pandas
+- numpy
+- plotly
+- os

-It was made by Michael Duffy
+This was made by Michael Duffy